Ahren-with-an-h/git-commands/README.md

 # git-commands
-My notes to remind me how to use git
+My notes to remind me how to use git.

+# Undo
-## git reset --hard HEAD
+** git reset --hard HEAD **
-Basically the "undo" or "ctrl-z".
 Blow away any and all changes in the local directory and go back to how things were last time you commit.